Black Sesame vs White Sesame Seeds: Which is good for health?

 Black Sesame vs White Sesame Seeds: Which is Better?

-In the world of Indian cuisine, there exists a rich and diverse array of ingredients that have stood the test of time.
+In Indian cuisine, there exists a rich and diverse array of ingredients that have stood the test of time.
 Among these culinary gems, sesame seeds have long held a cherished place.
 Be it the nutty aroma of til laddoos, the earthy depth of tahini, or the irresistible crunch of a sesame-crusted chicken, these tiny seeds have graced our plates and palates for generations.

 The Case of Manjusha’s Ailment